About the Major

 - NS&B149 Neuroethology: Sensory Basis of Animal Orientation and Navigation

 One or more of the foundation courses in biology (BIOL181, 182) are prerequisites for the advanced NS&B courses offered by the Biology Department.
 Although not legislated as prerequisites, NS&B213 (Behavioral Neurobiology) and NS&B laboratory courses provide important conceptual and practical background for independent research in the junior and senior years.
 The ideal course sequence would include BIOL181 and 182 along with chemistry in the first year.
 In the sophomore year, one would take Behavioral Neurobiology (NS&B213).
 The other required courses and research tutorials would be spread out over the last two years.
-See Pathways through the major for further information.
+For information on the pathway through the major please visit http://www.wesleyan.edu/nsb/pathwaysthroughmajor.html for further information.

-To be admitted to the major during March of the sophomore year, a student must have completed, with grades of C- or better, at least two of the full-credit courses listed in Foundation and Core courses.
+To be admitted to the major during March of the sophomore year, a student must have completed, with grades of C- or better, at least two of the full-credit courses listed in Foundation and Core courses that follow.
 At least one of these credits must be either NS&B213 or BIOL181.

 - BIOL181 Principles of Biology I

 - BIOL191 Principles of Biology I Laboratory (0.5 credit)

 - BIOL182 Principles of Biology II

 - BIOL192Principles of Biology II Laboratory (0.5 credit)

 - CHEM141/142 Introductory Chemistry I/II or CHEM143/144 Principles of Chemistry I/II